Jojo Macari

-Jojo Macari is an English actor and musician, from London.
+Jojo Macari is an English actor and musician from London.

 Early life

-Macari would work in his father’s guitar shop in Soho, London.
+Macari would work in his father's guitar shop in Soho, London.
 His first theatre experience was in the Jermyn Street Theatre production of A Level Playing Field.
 He dropped out of his A-levels in order to perform that role but was offered a deferred place to study actor musicianship at Rose Bruford College in Sidcup.
-He took a role in musical Desperate Measures, an adaptation of Shakespeare’s Measure to Measure.
+He took a role in musical Desperate Measures, an adaptation of Shakespeare's Measure for Measure.